hazelgrove/hazel/README.md

 It usually takes about 2 minutes if the build environment cache hits, or 20+ minutes if not.
 You can view the status of the build in the [Actions tab on Github](https://github.com/hazelgrove/hazel/actions).

+Builds prior to July 2024 are archived at `https://hazel.org/build/<branch name>`.

+Note: If another archive needs to be performed, make sure to redeploy the following branches manually since we refer to them in various public material (websites and published papers):

+  dev
+  livelits